Obvio

 Once set, simply click on Schedule, and your Obvio Event will be fully automated by AEvent!

-NOTE: if you have multiple rooms that needs to be covered, you need to repeat this process for each room.
-If this is a multi-day event timeline, when scheduling you need to select the time in which you want the "Main Event" to occur (usually the first event).
+NOTE: if you have multiple rooms that need to be covered, you need to repeat this process for each room.
+If this is a multi-day event timeline, when scheduling, you need to select the time in which you want the "Main Event" to occur (usually the first event).

 How to remove your Obvio Integration from AEvent after your Event

-Because of how an Obvio + AEvent integration works, we recommend removing your integration once your event has completed.
-The reason behind this, is that each and every new event with Obv.io has a unique API key that needs to be added to AEvent as a new integration.
+Because of how an Obvio + AEvent integration works, we recommend removing your integration once your event has been completed.
+The reason behind this is that each and every new event with Obv.io has a unique API key that needs to be added to AEvent as a new integration.

-You then will be prompted to confirm deletion.
+You will then be prompted to confirm the deletion.

-(NOTE: Removing this integration will immediately effect it's use with any timelines that it is active in or any events it is operating with)
+(NOTE: Removing this integration will immediately affect its use with any timelines that it is active in or any events it is operating with)

 Once you confirm removal, the integration within AEvent no longer exists.